ICWP-L e-mail discussion List Etiquette - Full Version

 Please read this message carefully.
 You can print it or save it to another folder in your computer for future reference. * Delete Headers from messages when replying to the List

-When you hit 'reply' some e-mail programmes (e.g. Outlook Express) quote the entire message being replied to, including the headers (To: From: Reply-to:) The Listserv will reject such posts and won't distribute them to the List. * Change the subject line
+When you hit 'reply' some e-mail programmes (e.g. Outlook Express) quote the entire message being replied to, including the headers (To: From: Reply-to:). * Change the subject line

 When you reply to a previous message, but begin a new topic, change the subject line.